-I worked on the design and art direction of the launch version of Schooloscope, a 4iP-funded project by BERG that took UK schools data and explored how to make it more useful for more people.
-The main aim of the project was to increase literacy in and access to government schools data in the UK.
-The site is now offline.
+I worked on the design and art direction of the launch version of Schooloscope, a Channel 4-funded project by BERG that took UK schools data and explored how to make it more useful for more people.

 With direction and input from the rest of the BERG crew, I helped invent the product itself, then looked after the information architecture, designed the user interface, art directed, designed and produced all the graphics for the launch version, working alongside Tom Armitage, who looked after engineering and development.